1. Hay Fever

 3. Keep The Vehicle Hydrated

 During Summer, engines can get extremely hot, especially in standstill traffic.
-By keeping the vehicle’s coolant topped up it significantly reduces the chance of it overheating – which could save drivers huge amounts in repair bills.
+By keeping the vehicle’s coolant topped up significantly reduces the chance of it overheating – which could save drivers huge amounts in repair bills.

 Another tip is to turn the engine off when stuck in traffic as this too will prevent it from overheating and will save on fuel too!
 Many newer vehicles have a stop/start function, so it is highly recommended to use it when it’s warm.